-The QS Facilitator or appropriate Plant Quality Representative is responsible for developing and implementing an EMS audit program.
-The EMS audits are conducted in accordance with Trans-Matic's quality system procedures, Internal Audit Schedule, QP-QA-805, Internal Auditor Training, QP-QA-806, and Internal Audit Records, WI-QA-801 for HPC and APC.
+The QS Administrator or appropriate Plant Quality Representative is responsible for developing and implementing an EMS audit program.
+The EMS audits are conducted in accordance with Trans-Matic's quality system procedures, Internal Audit Schedule, QP-QA-805, Internal Auditor Training, QP-QA-806, Internal Audit Records, and WI-QA-801.
 The audit schedule is subject to revision based on audit results and perceived audit priorities.